 Cell phones and other such electronic devices must be kept on silent or vibrate during class.
-Communications by electronic devices, including but not limited to instant messaging, text messaging, and telephone calls, during class is prohibited unless expressly designated as part of the learning activities.
+Communications by electronic devices, including but not limited to instant messaging, text messaging, and telephone calls during class is prohibited unless expressly designated as part of learning activities.
 In certain situations (e.g. during exams, etc.), cell phones and other electronic communication devices are not permitted in the room.

 Where emergency situations require access to electronic communication services, arrangements may be made in advance with the instructor.
-Cell phones are not allowed in the Testing Center.